paleovar/EmulatingVariability/README.md

 ## Physically-motivated emulation of GMST variability

-Code in supplement to Schillinger, M, Ellerhoff, B, Scheichl, R, Rehfeld, K (2022) "Separating internal and externally-forced contributions to global temperature variability using a Bayesian stochastic energy balance framework" submitted Chaos: An Interdisciplinary Journal of Nonlinear Science.
+This repository provides code in supplement to Schillinger, M, Ellerhoff, B, Scheichl, R, Rehfeld, K (2022) "Separating internal and externally-forced contributions to global temperature variability using a Bayesian stochastic energy balance framework" submitted Chaos: An Interdisciplinary Journal of Nonlinear Science.
 A preprint of the manuscript is available at .... **This repository will be made openly available upon publication of the manuscript.**

 **Responsibility for this repository:**  Beatrice Ellerhoff ([@bellerhoff](https://github.com/bellerhoff)),  Maybritt Schillinger ([@m-schillinger](https://github.com/m-schillinger))